chaz meyers: You know what's awesome?

 chaz meyers: Where can I email to?
 I'm on aim express.

 chaz meyers: rather http://astro.temple.edu/~meyers/temp/tombobjose.PNG

 RustRage: okay, got it

 chaz meyers: Jose isn't network unique, remember?

-RustRage: right, but he would be because it would be really like jose and jose
+RustRage: right, but he would be because it would be really like jose

 RustRage: and worse comes to worse, mike's jose intercepts a packet sent to tom's jose